 According to research published in the Journal of Marriage and Family, the average mother spends twice as much time with her children than she did 50 years ago. (source)

 We are also spending more time at work and do not live as close to extended family as was once the norm.
 This makes it harder to get practical support.
 We aren’t meant to raise children alone.

 Recently, a friend told me she was going to bring my family dinner.
 I thanked her for the kind offer and turned her down!
 I missed an opportunity to receive help when I needed it.
 This is something to work on.

 Learn how to ask for help and receive help when it is offered to you.
 And don’t feel bad about it.

 Make Housework Easier

 Do you feel like you can’t get it all done?
 Incorporate easy tips into your life to make your housework load seem lighter.

-- My philosophy is that if you live in this house, you contribute to the household chores and duties.
+- My philosophy is that if you live in this house, you contribute to the household chores.

 - Plan a simple cleaning schedule or just do a little each day.
 It won’t all be clean at once, but you will feel good knowing that you accomplished a small task each day.